 - Application level monitoring includes custom internal tools (based on statsd) to track application events, tracking all 500 errors (failed requests) using Airbrake and New Relic RPM to track error rates and response times.

 - A critical issue policy is followed to ensure that proper issue escalation occurs.
 After any critical incident (defined as any incident that impedes end-users from performing core functionality), engineering is required to provide a write-up and retrospective on what went wrong and how it can be prevented in the future.
-These write-ups are often shared with customers via our blog (blog.uservoice.com).
+These write-ups are often shared with customers via status.uservoice.com.

-- Twitter (@UserVoice) is used for real-time notifications about any current service delivery issues.
+- Real-time notifications about any current service delivery issues are available at status.uservoice.com.

 PII and Cookies